 Protista: The Kingdom of Diversity

 The kingdom Protista is often described as a "catch-all" group because it includes all eukaryotes that are not fungi, plants, or animals.
-This kingdom is incredibly diverse, encompassing a wide range of unicellular and multicellular organisms with varying modes of nutrition and reproduction.
+Still, this kingdom is incredibly diverse, encompassing a wide range of unicellular and multicellular organisms with varying modes of nutrition and reproduction.
 Protists can be autotrophic, producing their own food through photosynthesis, heterotrophic, obtaining nutrients from other organisms, or mixotrophic, combining both strategies.

 Fungi: Decomposers and Symbionts